It’s not just a minor, it’s a mindset.

 Director of Engineering Entrepreneurship

-I have worked for several small companies and ran my own traffic equipment company for 20 years.
+I have worked for several small companies and ran my own traffic equipment company.
 I’m an expert in rapid product development and the business of startups.
 From these experiences, I know the entrepreneurial mindset will help you in life no matter what you do.
 What are you passionate about, and how can you apply the entrepreneurial mindset?
 How can you apply it to your lifelong goals?
-How can we help you to achieve these?
+Let us help you answer these questions!

 “The ENGR Entrepreneurship Program taught me how to produce results in a non-academic setting.
 Dealing with real companies taught me how to communicate my objective in a more convincing manner”.